lumeland/lume.land/docs/advanced/the-data-model.md

 }
 ```

-If you use JavaScript modules to your pages, they are also translated to this
+If you use JavaScript modules for your pages, they are also translated to this
 model.
 For example:

 ```js